Castelló d’Empúries and its medieval heritage

 The medieval city of Castelló had several communities that played a decisive role in the process of transforming the city into the important capital it became.
 Among them was the Hebrew aljama (Jewish administration), an important Jewish community that stretched across the Empordà, where it established its own laws and customs.

 The first documents on the presence of the Jewish community in the Empuries county coincide with the chronology of the city of Girona.
 In 1321, the Jewish trustees were given permission to expand the synagogue in Castelló.
-In 1386, when King Pere III (cat.
+In 1386, when Peter III of Aragon (cat.
 Pere III) acquired the County of Empuries, he included the Jewish community in the royal heritage, confirming the privileges granted by the counts.

 Since the mid-fourteenth century, the community has gradually disappeared, despite the efforts of counts and monarchs to protect and revive.
 Castelló is currently the third site in Catalonia with more tombstones (Hebrew “matzevot”).
 Already today you can see the structure of the New Synagogue (Bet-Kenneshet).